Philosophy, Computing, and Artificial Intelligence

 in the weights and bias cause small changes in the output.
 This allows sigmoid neurons to "learn."

 We can make a neuron "learn" by changing its weights and biases.
 We know what the output should be.
-So if it is not what it should be, we change the weights and biases so that the output is closer to what it should be.
+If it does not output this value, we change the weights and biases so that the output is closer to what it should be.
 In this way, the neuron "learns" what its output should be.

 The sigmoid function is σ(x) = ` 1/(1 + e^-x)`, where x = w · x + b

-As the activation function, the sigmoid function maps w · x + b to a smooth curve that preserves desirable features of the activation function for perceptrons.
-When w · x + b is a large positive number, the output of the function is close to 1 because `e^-x` is close to 0.
-When w · x + b is a large negative number, the output is close to 0 because `e^-x` is extremely large.
+We can see this if we note the following two facts.
+When w · x + b is a large positive number, the value of the sigmoid function is close to 1 because `e^-x` is close to 0.
+When w · x + b is a large negative number, the function is close to 0 because `e^-x` is extremely large.

 Artificial Neural Networks